okta/terraform-provider-okta/website/docs/r/idp_social.html.markdown

 - `response_signature_scope` - (Optional) Specifies whether to verify a SAMLResponse message or Assertion element XML digital signature.
 It can be `"RESPONSE"`, `"ASSERTION"`, or `"ANY"`.

+- `apple_private_key` - (Optional, for Apple IdP only) The Key ID that you obtained from Apple when you created the private key for the client.
+PrivateKey is required when resource is first created.
+For all consecutive updates, it can be empty/omitted and keeps the existing value if it is empty/omitted.
+PrivateKey isn't returned when importing this resource.

+- `apple_team_id` - (Optional, for Apple IdP only) The Team ID associated with your Apple developer account.

+- `apple_kid` - (Optional, for Apple IdP only) The Key ID that you obtained from Apple when you created the private key for the client.

 ## Attributes Reference

 - `id` - ID of the IdP.